 This duo satisfied everyone's '90s dreams when they tied the knot at a beach ceremony in Mexico in 2002.
 They met in 1997 on the set of I Know What You Did Last Summer, and have enjoyed a successful marriage (mainly due to having separate bathrooms) that Freddie Prinze Jr. eloquently described as "cool and groovy."

 Will and Jada Pinkett Smith

 Will Smith's life got flipped, turned upside down (but in a good way) when he married his sweetheart in a super secretive ceremony on December 31st, 1997.
-They're just a few days shy of their 20th wedding anniversary!
 These lovebirds first crossed paths when Jada auditioned for Will's girlfriend on The Fresh Prince of Bel-Air.
 Despite not landing the part, she landed the prince himself IRL.
-The singing/acting duo's two children, Jaden and Willow, have since followed in their parents talented footsteps (maybe that's why they gave their children names so similar to theirs).
+The singing/acting duo's two children, Jaden and Willow, have since followed in their parent's talented footsteps (maybe that's why they gave their children names so similar to theirs).
 Basically, the Smiths are all around family goals.

 Rachel Zoe and Rodger Berman

 In an essay for Harper's Bazaar, Berman described Zoe as "the most beautiful woman I'd ever seen" in 1991 after encountering her for the first time, back when the duo worked in the restaurant industry.
 Look how far they've come since!
-Twenty six years later, the ultra stylish couple has two equally fashion-forward young sons, Skyler and Kai.
+Many years later, the ultra-stylish couple has two equally fashion-forward young sons, Skyler and Kai.